+65 6659 8878Same-Day Quote

 Probe and Sensor Care

-Handle probes carefully during retrieval and reinstallation — physical knocks are a common, avoidable cause of accelerated drift.
-For loggers with external probes, check the probe cable and connector for wear, particularly on units that are frequently moved.
+Handle probes carefully during retrieval and reinstallation, physical knocks are a common, avoidable cause of accelerated drift.
+For loggers with external probes, check the cable and connector for wear, particularly on units that are frequently moved.

 Condensation Management

-When retrieving a logger from a cold room or freezer for data download, allow it to reach ambient temperature before opening the case or connecting to a USB port.
-Singapore's high ambient humidity makes condensation a real risk for electronics moved directly from cold storage into a warm, humid office — this can damage connectors and, over repeated cycles, degrade the unit.
+When retrieving a logger from a cold room or freezer for download, allow it to reach ambient temperature before opening the case or connecting to a USB port.
+Singapore's high ambient humidity makes condensation a real risk for electronics moved directly from cold storage into a warm, humid office, and this can damage connectors and degrade the unit over repeated cycles.

 What Happens During a Data Logger Calibration

 Understanding the calibration process makes it clearer why it catches problems continuous logging alone cannot.
-A proper calibration exposes the logger's sensor to a series of known, controlled reference conditions — typically at multiple points across its operating range, such as a low, mid, and high temperature point relevant to your actual use — generated and measured using equipment traceable to national standards.
-The logger's recorded readings at each reference point are compared against the known true value, and any deviation is documented as the "as-found" result.
-If the deviation exceeds the manufacturer's stated accuracy specification, this is flagged clearly on the certificate, and depending on the logger design, some units allow a correction offset to be applied and documented as the "as-left" result.
-This as-found versus as-left comparison across successive annual calibrations is genuinely useful beyond a simple pass or fail — tracking the trend over several years can reveal a logger that is drifting consistently in one direction, which may indicate it's approaching the end of its reliable service life even before it fails a calibration outright.
+A proper calibration exposes the logger's sensor to known, controlled reference conditions, typically at a low, mid, and high point across its operating range, generated using equipment traceable to national standards.
+The logger's recorded readings at each point are compared against the known true value, and any deviation is documented as the "as-found" result; if it exceeds the manufacturer's stated accuracy, this is flagged on the certificate, and depending on the logger design, some units allow a correction offset applied and documented as the "as-left" result.
+This comparison across successive annual calibrations is useful beyond a simple pass or fail: tracking the trend over several years can reveal a logger drifting consistently in one direction, which may indicate it's approaching the end of its reliable service life before it actually fails a calibration outright.

 Why SAC-SINGLAS Accredited Calibration Matters